motyapa/Github/Independent Projects/readme.txt

 Honey Production - Codecademy project.
 Predicting honey production by 2050 based on a Kaggle dataset.

 Breast Cancer - Codecademy project.
-Predicting whether a patient has breast cancer based on K
+Predicting whether a patient has breast cancer based on K Neighbors

+Hockey vs Soccer - Codecademy project.
+Predicting whether an email is about hockey or soccer based on Bayesian theory.